Grothendieck-Verdier functors: Introduction

 \section{Introduction}

-The monoidal category of finite-dimensional modules over a Hopf algebra $H$ with invertible antipode has rigid duals.
-This is an instance of a lifting principle: if $U\colon\; \cC \, \to \, \cD$ is a strong monoidal functor between closed monoidal categories that reflects isomorphisms and preserves internal homs, then the rigidity of $\cD$ implies that of $\cC$; see \cite{BLV}.
-With $U$ taken to be the fiber functor into finite-dimensional vector spaces, the rigidity of finite-dimensional $H$-modules is recovered.
+The monoidal category of finite-dimensional modules over a Hopf algebra with invertible antipode has rigid duals.
+This is an instance of a lifting principle: if \(U\colon \cC \to \cD\) is a strong monoidal functor between closed monoidal categories that reflects isomorphisms and preserves internal homs, then the rigidity of \(\cD\) implies that of \(\cC\); see \cite{BLV}.
+In particular, taking \(U\) to be the fiber functor to finite-dimensional vector spaces, one recovers the rigidity of finite-dimensional modules over a Hopf algebra with invertible antipode.

-\textit{\textbf{Grothendieck-Verdier categories.}} Rigid duality is often too restrictive; for example, it forces the tensor product to be exact. \emph{Grothendieck-Verdier (GV) categories}, also known as $\ast$-autonomous categories, provide a more flexible notion.
+\textit{\textbf{Grothendieck--Verdier categories.}} Rigid duality is often too restrictive; for example, it forces the tensor product to be exact. \emph{Grothendieck--Verdier (GV) categories}, also known as \(\ast\)-autonomous categories, provide a more flexible notion.
 Like rigid categories, they are necessarily closed (Remark~\ref{GV implies closed}).
-However, the left dual $DX$ and the right dual $D^{-1}X$ of an object $X$ in a GV-category $\cC$ are generally not determined by the monoidal structure alone; rather, they are defined relative to a choice of \emph{dualizing object} $K\in \cC$ (Definition~\ref{def:GV-category}).
-GV-categories appear in mathematical physics and representation theory \cite{allen2021duality, allen2024hopfalgebroidsgrothendieckverdierduality, fuchs2024grothendieckverdierdualitycategoriesbimodules}, linear logic \cite{MelCatSem}, functional analysis \cite{BarrStarAut}, and algebraic geometry \cite{BoDrinfeld}.
+However, unlike in the rigid case, left and right duals in a GV-category are generally not determined by the monoidal structure alone; rather, they are defined relative to a choice of \emph{dualizing object} (Definition~\ref{def:GV-category}).
+GV-categories appear in mathematical physics and representation theory \cite{allen2021duality, allen2024hopfalgebroidsgrothendieckverdierduality, fuchs2024grothendieckverdierdualitycategoriesbimodules}, linear logic \cite{See89,MelCatSem}, functional analysis \cite{BarrStarAut}, and algebraic geometry \cite{BoDrinfeld}.
 They also serve as input for constructions in quantum topology \cite{CyclicFramedLittleDisk,CatOpenTopField}.

-Despite their ubiquity and rapidly growing interest, systematic methods for constructing explicit GV-categories remain limited.
-Motivated by the lifting principle for rigid categories, we seek an analogous criterion for Grothendieck-Verdier (GV) duality:
+Motivated by the above lifting principle for rigid categories, we seek an analogous criterion for Grothendieck--Verdier (GV) duality:

-\textit{\textbf{Question.}} Given a functor $U\colon \cC\to \cD$ between closed monoidal categories, where $\cD$ is a GV-category, what additional structure on $U$ ensures that the GV-duality on $\cD$ lifts to $\cC$?
+\textit{\textbf{Question.}} Given a functor \(U\colon \cC\to \cD\) between closed monoidal categories, where \(\cD\) is a GV-category, what additional structure on \(U\) ensures that the GV-duality on \(\cD\) lifts to \(\cC\)?